|This article is incomplete.

-Indonesia, known formally as the Republic of Indonesia, is an island nation composed of a total of 17,508 islands extending 5,150 km/3,200 miles between the Pacific Ocean and the Indian Ocean occupying an area between Asia and Australia.
+Indonesia, known formally as the Republic of Indonesia, is an island nation composed of a total of 17,508 islands extending 5,150 km (3,200 miles) between the Pacific Ocean and the Indian Ocean occupying an area between Asia and Australia.
+It is one of 17 "Megadiversity Countries" that together contain 70% of the world’s biodiversity .

-The country is made up of five major islands and approximately 30 smaller groups of islands.
-However, only approximately 6,000 of those islands are inhabited.
+The country is made up of six major islands and approximately 30 smaller groups of islands.
+However, only around 6,000 of those islands are inhabited.

 Sumatra comprises 473,606 sq. km/182,860 sq miles in area.